nf-core/taxprofiler/docs/usage.md

 nf-core/taxprofiler supports multiple databases being profiled in parallel for each tool.
 These databases, and specific parameters for each, can be specified in a 4 column comma-separated sheet.

-> ⚠️ nf-core/taxprofiler does not provide any databases by default, nor currently generates them for you.
+> ⚠️ nf-core/taxprofiler does not provide any databases by default, nor does it currently generate them for you.
 This must be performed manually by the user.

 An example database sheet can look as follows, where 4 tools are being used, and `malt` and `kraken2` will be used against two databases each.